LouisMazin/Palworld_Breeding_Tree/README.md

 If you'd like to contribute to this project, send me a PM on [my Discord](<https://discord.com/users/louismazin>)!

-And you can help me  [mon PayPal](https://www.paypal.me/LouisMazin) :D
+And you can also help me financially on [my PayPal](https://www.paypal.me/LouisMazin) :D